There is an incredibly high chance that you will incur running injuries in your quest of finishing a marathon.

 Injuries will show themselves in various ways.
 Let's talk about some of the symptoms that they use to exhibit themselves.

 If something is causing you to run in a funny way you probably shouldn’t be running at all.
 Give yourself a break or depending on how serious you assess it to be, see a doctor.

 This is definitely not just an ache but is very probably some form of running injury.

 A good idea is to compare your swollen joint to other related joints. (e.g. knee joint to knee joint)

-It is painful to run.
 If it is merely annoying to run it is possibly not an injury.
 When running though don’t take the motto, “No pain, no gain” very seriously.
 Don’t run if it is painful you may be increasing your chances of a serious injury!

-If the pain is only increasing and not diminishing as a normal ache would you should probably take some care and rest.
+5. The pain is only increasing and not diminishing as a normal ache would you should probably take some care and rest.